-We want you to be successful.
+We want you to be as successful as possible - as soon as possible.

 In addition to providing specialized financing and resources like this, we'll help you put together your team.
-Through our experience funding dental practices each year, we work with skilled professionals servicing the dental industry and can refer you to other specialists.
+Through our experience funding thousands of dental practices each year, we work with the most skilled professionals servicing the dental industry and can refer you to other specialists.